LogicCores/0.workspace/README.md

 	# In Cloud9 Terminal to run & deploy System and its enhanced Workspace:

 	npm run dev               # Run local development server
 	  # A list of hostnames for access with a browser will be logged
+	npm run dev --production	# Run system in production mode using production profile

 	npm run deploy   # Deploy to heroku npm run publish  # Publish releases for distribution